Hanging in the United States: The Wild West

 As the United States began to expand west, most new states favored the death penalty, and hanging continued to be the most popular means of execution.
 In addition, disregarding the trend set by many northern states, these states would hang criminals for offenses like robbery and rape.
 Because of the abundant lawlessness and crime in the Wild West, judges were strict, and hangings were commonplace.
 If a judge was particularly ruthless, he became known as a hanging judge.
 Isaac C. Parker, perhaps the best-known hanging judge, sentenced 160 men to death by hanging.
 However, of those 160, only 79 were actually executed; the remaining 81 either appealed, died in jail, or were pardoned.
 Though at the time, these judges were criticized for issuing so many death sentences, a few modern scholars maintain that most of the judges were honorable men trying to establish law and order in the wild American frontier.

 Lynching

-After the American Civil War, the frontier opened up, and law lagged behind, with an undetermined number of local criminals suffering lynching, or extrajudicial hanging.
+After the American Civil War, the frontier opened up, and law lagged, with an undetermined number of local criminals suffering lynching, or extrajudicial hanging.
 In the South, tensions arising from Reconstruction led to several lynchings.
-Scholars estimate that 4,742 total people, mostly male, were lynched from 1882 to 1968.
-About 3,445 of those individuals were African American and 1,297 were white.
+Scholars estimate that 4,742 people, mostly male, were lynched from 1882 to 1968.
+About 3,445 of those individuals were African American, and 1,297 were white.